Clawback

 Authorization

 clawback is restricted to a system or operator Actor; an end user may never call it.
-It takes money out of an account the caller need not own, which the ownership rule that governs ordinary user operations does not cover.
+It takes money out of an account the caller need not own, which the ownership rule for ordinary user operations does not cover.
 So, like adjust and reverse, it is platform-initiated only.

 An end-user actor is refused with an AUTH.UNAUTHORIZED fault before any work begins.
 The dispute-webhook path satisfies the rule: toClawback builds the operation with a system actor (webhook:${provider}).